kellpossible/blog/content/Adventures/012-MountaineeringCourse.rst

 We did spend some time practicing self arrests from all the starting positions (forwards, backwards, upside down, etc).
 While it's an important skill to learn, I get the impression that self arrests are not very successful in real situations.
 It's much better to not fall in the first place.

+*Update 21/09/2018:*

+After this weekend Rodney reminded me of the following tips.

++ Hold the axe diagonally across your body, and use your body weight and your shoulder/chest to push the head of the axe into the ice.
++ Always roll towards the head of the Axe, no matter what orientation you start in.
++ If you start the fall head-first, reach out diagonally away from your body in the direction of the axe head, in order to first get a point to pivot around on before pulling the axe into your body and pressing down on it more firmly.

 Can we be finished by Midday?